DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 Requires that TestCafe bypasses the proxy server to access the specified resources.

-When you access the Internet through a proxy server specified using the [--proxy](#--proxy-host) option, you may still need some local or external resources to be accessed directly.
+When you access the Internet through a proxy server (you can specify the server address with the [--proxy](#--proxy-host) option), you may still need some local or external resources to be accessed directly.
 In this instance, provide their URLs to the `--proxy-bypass` option.

 The `rules` parameter takes a comma-separated list (without spaces) of URLs that require direct access.
 You can replace parts of the URL with the `*` wildcard that matches any number of characters.
 Wildcards at the beginning and end of the rules can be omitted (`*.mycompany.com` and `.mycompany.com` have the same effect).